 Learning language, learning religion, and learning history are important to taking action in your own cultural integration.
 Of the three, learning language often requires the most drive and focus.

 But when you’re a child, you seem to soak up language like a sponge.
 You don’t need that drive and focus to learn it.

-The adult memory is often blamed…or the lack thereof.
-The ability to retain information often slows with age.
-Moreover, different languages also have different sounds, which are easier to master at a young age, as the mouth is still forming and speech still developing.
+The adult memory – or the lack thereof – is often blamed for this disparity.
+And the truth is the ability to retain information slows with age.
+Moreover, different languages have different sounds, which are easier to master at a young age, as the mouth is still forming and speech still developing.